dsgriffin/nft-timelines/README.md

 The key point to remember is that **all NFTs are ownable, tradable (except soulbound tokens) tokens that represent something**.

-**The entries and dates in all of the timelines found here therefore go by the earliest date where the NFT itself fully existed; it could be ownable, it could be tradable (except for soulbound tokens) and it represented something**.
+The entries and dates in all of the timelines found here therefore go by the earliest date where the NFT itself fully existed; it could be ownable, it could be tradable (except for soulbound tokens) and it represented something.

 ## Timelines